azureru/node-red-contrib-homereru/README.md

 # Nodes

 ## Passer
+- Change Pass : Only pass to next node if the value is changed (there's decay on changed delta)
 - Day Pass : Only pass to next node if the day is within specified days
 - Time Pass : Only pass to next node if the time is within time range
-- Value Pass : Only pass to next node if the value is within value range
+- Range Pass : Only pass to next node if the value is within value range
 - File Pass : Only pass to next node - if the specified file exists
+- Limit pass : Only pass to next node - only if the message interval is within rate limit

+## Emitterio

 ## Format
 - Date Locale : Date formatter